CenterForTheBuiltEnvironment/ashrae-db-II/README.md

 The major updates to the database are:

 1. 6,566 new records from field studies in India, Malaysia, Italy, Japan, Indonesia, Singapore, and Cyprus.
 Thanks to Hasim Altan (Arkin University of Creative Arts and Design), Siti Aisyah Damiati (University of Adelaide), Harimi Djamila (Universiti Malaysia Sabah), Jeetika Malik (Lawrence Berkeley National Laboratory), Bertug Ozarisoy (University of East London), Elisabetta Maria Patane (University of Bath), and Rajan Rawal (CEPT University) for kindly sharing their data with the community.
 2. Improvements to the meteorological data.
 In the earlier version of the database, the source and quality of the meteorological data was unclear in some cases.
 We now use the NOAA Integrated Surface Database (ISD) for meteorological data where possible.
-Thanks to Peixian Li (Tongji University) for adding the timestamps (where available) from the original datasets.
+Thanks to Peixian Li (Tongji University) for adding the timestamps from the original datasets (where available).
 Meteorological data from either the original dataset or the ISD are now included along with the relevant metadata.
 3. The database is now split into a metadata table and a measurements table.
 This should make working with the full dataset quicker and easier due to smaller file sizes and new fields in the metadata table.

 There are many other changes included in this update.
 The full change log is below: